graphops/docs/docs/graphcast/radios/intro.md

 ### Register an operator address

-First things first - before you can run any Radio on Graphcast, you need to register an operator address for your on-chain Indexer address.
-You can do that by using our [Registry smart contract](https://goerli.etherscan.io/address/0x1e408c2cf66fd3afcea0f49dc44c9f4db5575e79) (on the Goerli network).
+First things first - before you can run any Radio on Graphcast, you need to register a Graphcast operator address for your on-chain Indexer address.

 :::tip
+You can connect a operator address to your Indexer address (with a 1:1 relationship) using our very own [Registry contract](https://goerli.etherscan.io/address/0x1e408c2cf66fd3afcea0f49dc44c9f4db5575e79) (on Goerli).
 The easiest way to do that is through [Remix](https://remix.ethereum.org/) (you can check out [this guide](https://medium.com/blockchain-stories/interacting-with-an-ethereum-smart-contract-aa14401c30a0)).
 You need to use your Indexer wallet to call the `setGossipOperator` function, providing the address you wish to use as an operator (in all lower-case characters).
 You can find the contract abi [here](https://github.com/graphops/graphcast-poc/blob/main/registryAbi.json).
 :::

 Once that's done, you can start building your very first Radio.